juanalonso/ypirqui/README.md

 ### Additional configuration
 You can edit `config.js` to tune a bit Ypirquí's behaviour:

 - `config.bot_random`: controls the probability of Ypirquí's responses.
-Should be a number between 0 (always responds - not recommended) and 1 (never responds).
-A value around 0.75-0.85 is a good starting point.
+Should be a number between 0 (never responds) and 1 (always responds - not recommended).
+A value around 0.10-0.15 is a good starting point.
 - `config.bot_min_string_length`: If an user writes a string shorter than this value, Ypirquí will ignore it.
+- `config.bot_mute_time`: The time in seconds Ypirquí will be silent when you ask her to shut up.

 ### Heroku
 You can deploy Ypirquí on Heroku.
 Instructions will follow.